jon-harper/OmniBox/docs/assembly/psu_wiring.md

 summary: Instructions for wiring the power supply.
 authors: Jon Harper
 date: 2022-10-31
+steps:
+  psu_wire:
+    - txt: |
+        1) Remove the red wire from the IEC socket's line (L) terminal.
+Note that this view is from the bottom up; the line (L) wire is the red wire on top.
+      img: ../img/assembly/core/psu_wire1.webp
+      img_txt: Remove the line wire.
+    - txt: |
+        2) Attach the wire with two spade connectors to the socket's line (L) terminal.
+      img: ../img/assembly/core/psu_wire2.webp
+      img_txt: Replace the line wire
+    - txt: |
+        3. Run the other end of the wire through the PSU tray's cutouts and attach it to a terminal on the power switch.
+      img: ../img/assembly/core/psu_wire3.webp
+      img_txt: Connect the line to the power switch
+    - txt: |
+        4. Attach the spade connector on the other crimped wire to the remaining power switch terminal.
+      img: ../img/assembly/core/psu_wire4.webp
+      img_txt: Connect the other wire to the switch
+    - txt: |
+        5. Run the wire back through the PSU tray's wiring hole and secure the fork connector to the PSU's line (L) AC terminal.
+      img: ../img/assembly/core/psu_wire5.webp
+      img_txt: Connect the PSU's line terminal
+    - txt: |
+        6. Connect the remaining IEC socket connectors to the PSU: neutral and protective earth/ground (often yellow or green).
+      img: ../img/assembly/core/psu_wire6.webp
+      img_txt: Connect the remaining wires
 ---

+{% import 'assembly.md' as assy %}

 At this point, it is a good idea to wire the power supply, power switch, and power socket.
 The cutouts in the right PSU tray mount allows wiring to pass through from the power switch.
 There are zip tie